-Please contact the office at office@dayspringchristian.com if you have any problems or questions.
+Please contact agregory@dayspringchristian.com if you have any problems or questions.

-Viewing Reports Cards through Renweb
+Viewing Report Cards through Renweb

 Step Action 1 Sign into Renweb.
-2 Click Student Information, located in the left column.
+2 Click "Student", located in the left column.
 3 Click Report Card from the drop-down list.
 Renweb displays the report card on the right side of the screen.
 Important: Print your child's report card to retain a permanent copy.